 Field-hunting tip

-Look in hydrothermally altered greenstone country — that is the host setting where selwynite typically forms.
+Look in hydrothermally altered greenstone country, the host setting where selwynite typically forms.
 If you start seeing quartz, chromite, albite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.